HomeDecking

 Secured Loans

 This type of loan uses your property as collateral, which may lead to lower interest rates.
-However, if you ever find yourself in a position where you cannot make the repayments, your home may be repossessed by the lender to repay the loan.
+However, if you ever find yourself in a position where you cannot make the repayments, your home may be repossessed if you do not keep up repayments on a mortgage or any other debt secured on it.

 Personal Loans